FengyiQuan/ride-sharing-service-web-app/README.md

 cache, and history.
 All sensitive information place in the body section, it is encrypted and protected from unauthorized access.

+5. All front end design have some sort of indication that user's permission.
+For example, when submit confirm request, webpage will show spinner to indicate that request is processing and prevent multiple form submit.

+6. Back-end also prevent concurrent driver confirmation, by checking if a ride is confirmed by some driver.
+Thus, prevent ride is confirmed by multiple driver.

+7. Editing ride information needed to  make sure that new informatio not complicated with other riders.
+If conflit, an error message will pop up and prevent updating.

+8. Ride and shared request id is exposed to the url `user_owned_rides_detail/<int:id>/`, `user_shared_rides_detail/<int:id>`, `user_owned_rides_edit/<int:id>/`, 'user_shared_rides_edit/<int:id>/', anyone know the id can see the info.
+Attackers may steal the id and edit info that not belongs to him.
+However, since id is random genereated, it is hard for attacher to knwo which ride belongs to who.

+9. Filter and pagniation are implemented to reduct the workload of the server to hanlde to many tuples in the request and not show on the page properly.

+10. **TODO** Users can post rides arbitrarily.
+For example, the ride of the request ride can be earlier thanbe the current time;
+the requested passenger number can be larger than the maximum number of passengers that their requested vehicle can hold; A driver can confirm a ride which is earlier than the current time, etc. These kind od rides make nonsense.

 ## UserRole

 ### Ride Owner